 Now that we have the foundation for comparison, let’s evaluate the same deal mentioned above with one change.
 We will treat the deal as an entirely capital transaction by buying the assets from the seller (or the seller's entity), not earned income by paying an earn-out to the seller.
 When the deal is treated as a capital transaction, the tax structure of the deal is substantially different for both the buyer and the seller.

-For the seller, the sale of tangible assets may be subject to ordinary income or capital gains treatment, but the overwhelming bulk of the purchase price will generally be treated as a capital transaction for typically-zero-basis goodwill and be eligible for capital gain tax treatment at favorable tax rates (as compared to being treated as ordinary income for the seller with an earn-out).
+For the seller, the sale of tangible assets may be subject to ordinary income or capital gains treatment, but the overwhelming bulk of the purchase price will generally be treated as a capital transaction for typically-zero-basis goodwill and be eligible for capital gains tax treatment at favorable tax rates (as compared to being treated as ordinary income for the seller with an earn-out).

-For the buyer, the bulk of hte purchase price (again treated as “goodwill”) is able to be amortized over 15 years as a “goodwill” intangible asset.
+For the buyer, the bulk of the purchase price (again treated as "goodwill") is able to be amortized over 15 years as a “goodwill” intangible asset.
 This means that instead of the buyer deducting the full amount of the earn-out payments made to the seller (in this example, $134,000), the buyer each year will only deduct $1,000,000 divided by 15, or $66,667 for each of the next 15 years (if 100% of the purchase price was goodwill, although in practice it will usually be something slightly less than 100%, as there are usually at least some other business assets for a small portion of the purchase price).

 Looking at the buyer’s cash flow, we calculate that $134,000 needs to be paid out as an installment note expense for the purchase amount (above and beyond the downpayment), but only $66,667 of that payment can be deducted (amortizing the goodwill, assuming it is 100% in this example).
 Thus, the acquired practice is generating profits being used to finance the purchase payments, but the buyer can’t deduct all of the purchase payments as they go out the door!